surajkareppagol/Problems/README.md

 ## 🔢 Leetcode

-- 2487.
-Remove Nodes From Linked List
+- 2487\.
+Remove Nodes From Linked List (Solution From Editorial)